federicoGuakinchay/mypage-proyect/DELETEME.md

   - [ ] give style to profile page

   ### Dashboard:
+  - [x] make path url to show the current path in the dashboard with a button to go
   - [ ] give style to users page
   - [ ] home
   - [ ] settings
+  - [x] make 2 themes(for  now)
+  - [x] get the user settings from the backend
+  - [x] make the full themes
+  - [x] make an interface to make change the themes
+  - [ ] allow to save the setings preferences  in the backend
+  - [ ] make an interface to make change the user settings
+  - [x] add the themes from the  database
   - [ ] users
   - [ ] projects
   - [ ] posts